Spoilers/Warnings: No and no.

 “Why does your mind fly so quickly to law-breaking?”
 Arthur demands in a voice that is a touch raspier than he might like.

-,” Eames says gleefully, as if instead of a reprimand he has heard yes
+“We’ll be bandits,” Eames says gleefully, as if instead of a reprimand he has heard yes.

 “We’ll be caught and hanged,” Arthur says weakly as Eames backs him into the cool, stone wall.